Michael Fadugbagbe (faa·du·baag·beɪ) is a Yoruba-Nigerian decolonial imagemaker,

 NFFTY (National Film Festival for Talented Youth) 2026.

-the preservation and study of
+and study of

 He holds a BA in Studio Art from Wesleyan University where he graduated with High Honors